Only 1% of People Can Score 100% on This Physics Quiz!

 You have a solid understanding of physics, and while there’s always more to learn, your curiosity and enthusiasm will keep you exploring the wonders of the universe.
 With more practice and study, you’ll continue to expand your knowledge and skills.

-#1.
-What is the basic unit of force in the International System of Units (SI)?
+#2.
+What is the unit of power in the International System of Units (SI)?

 You May Also Like